A Brief History of

 Rather than attempt by a single national convention to meet all these needs, ASCP's founders originally envisioned a series of satellite meetings or actually participating in the programmatic planning of various organizations.
 The first such collaborative effort was with the American College of Neuropsychopharmacology (ACNP), as ASCP participated in developing a portion of ACNP's annual meeting, emphasizing the science of clinical psychopharmacology.
 The link to ACNP was a natural one, as members of the ASCP steering committee were usually members of ACNP (including two past Presidents of ACNP).

 Since that time, ASCP has presented several times at the American Psychiatric Association Annual Meeting, and at other psychopharmacology meetings, including the Society of Biological Psychiatry.
-ASCP has also held an annual CME meeting, which is regarded as one of the best “Update” meetings in the field.
-That meeting has been held in various places, but has recently found a home in New York City in the fall of each year.
-A President’s Day meeting was held for several years, but dropped due to funding difficulties.
-ASCP in 2006 became the cosponsor (along with NIMH) of the annual NCDEU meeting, held each spring.
-An “Update” meeting on the west coast is presently being discussed.
+ASCP has also held an annual CME meeting, which is regarded as one of the best "Update" meetings in the field.
+That meeting has been held in various places, but has recently found a home in New York City in the fall and Los Angeles in the spring of each year.
+A President's Day meeting was held for several years, but dropped due to funding difficulties.
+ASCP in 2006 became the co-sponsor (along with NIMH) of the annual NCDEU meeting, held each spring.

-ASCP’s emphasis on quality psychopharmacology education took a new turn in 1997, when the Society took over the development of the ACNP curriculum for residents in psychopharmacology.
-The “Model Curriculum” is now in its 6th edition, and is updated every two years.
+ASCP's emphasis on quality psychopharmacology education took a new turn in 1997, when the Society took over the development of the ACNP curriculum for residents in psychopharmacology.
+The "Model Curriculum" is now in its 10th edition, and is updated every two years.
 It is widely used in the U.S. and increasingly internationally.
-Presently, the Society is working on versions of the curriculum for primary care residency training and just released a curriculum for medical student educators.
+Presently, the Society is working on a version of the curriculum for primary care residency training and for medical student educators.
 Another educational project, the Clinical Trials Workshop, began in 2000.
-This annual three day workshop is sponsored in conjunction with NIMH and the Zucker Hillside Hospital.
+This annual two day workshop is sponsored in conjunction with NIMH and the Zucker Hillside Hospital.
 It brings together academics and industry researchers to teach young investigators the science of doing clinical trials.

 A Society web site was started in 1999, and was completely redesigned in 2006.
 The Society hopes to increasingly provide information and feedback to members on a real-time basis.
 The goal is to foster ready communication between member practitioners and between members and experts in particular areas of psychopharmacology.
 A second ASCP presence on the web was developed in 2005 by the CME Institute of Physician's Postgraduate Press as part of the "MedFair" site.
 The ASCP portion of that site is a virtual ASCP "booth" with information about the Society.
 MedFair also contains a great deal of CME material, some of which is based on the ASCP Model Curriculum.
 The MedFair site can be accessed through the ASCP web site.